 2. Himachal Pradesh

 To go to Himachal Pradesh, you don’t need a travel pass but you’ll need to show your Address proof for that.
 Also, people going to Himachal Pradesh from the high-risk states like Delhi, Mumbai, Jaipur, Chennai, Tamil Nadu and others will be kept under institutional quarantine for 14 days.
 While people from other states will only need to be home quarantined.
-A Delhi couple recently got booked in Himachal for not showing fake COVID-19 certificates.
+A Delhi couple recently got booked in Himachal for showing fake COVID-19 certificates.